Timeline: Dell's buyout: a topsy-turvy affair

-The proposal by Michael Dell and Silver Lake to buy out and take private the world's No. 3 PC maker, Dell Inc, for $24.4 billion will be put to the test on Friday, when shareholders gather for a third time in Texas to cast their votes.
+Michael Dell won shareholder approval on Thursday for his $25 billion offer to buy and take Dell Inc private, ending months of conflict with the company's largest investors and removing the uncertainty surrounding the world's No. 3 PC maker.

-Partnering with private equity house Silver Lake and Microsoft Corp, Michael Dell is offering $13.65 a share to take private the company he founded in a college dorm room in 1984 in what would be the biggest leveraged buyout since the financial crisis.
+Partnering with private equity house Silver Lake, the billionaire CEO offered $13.75 a share, plus a 13-cent special dividend, to take private the company he founded in a college dorm room in 1984, in what would be the biggest leveraged buyout since the financial crisis.

-The vote is expected to be close following disgruntlement among larger shareholders who say his offer undervalues the company.
-Major shareholder Southeastern Asset Management has teamed up with billionaire investor Carl Icahn to lead a charge against the deal with an offer of their own.

-Sources say that, with the outcome increasingly uncertain, Dell's board might postpone the vote, but no firm decision has been made.

-Here are several of the major events that have transpired in the months-long battle that followed almost half a year of behind-the-scenes negotiations.
+Here are the major events that have transpired in the months-long battle that followed almost half a year of behind-the-scenes negotiations.

 February 5 - Michael Dell and Silver Lake's buyout offer is announced and a 45-day "go shop" period commences during which a special board committee solicits rival offers.